Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

-In the PL-IB method, the number of IB points depends on the grid spacing $h$.
-Specifically, the number of IB points is chosen so that the distance between any two sample sites is always less that $0.5h$.
-In all the tests above, we have maintained that relationship for the IB points in the PL-IB method and the sample sites in the RBF-IB method.
+In the traditional IB method, the number of IB points depends on the grid spacing $h$.
+Typically, the number of IB points is chosen so that the distance between any two sample sites is always less that $0.5h$.
+In all the tests above, we have maintained that relationship for the sample sites in the RBF-IB method.
 In the RBF-IB method, we always use fewer data sites than sample sites, \emph{i.e.}, $\Nd < \Ns$, with the choice of $\Nd$ being justified by the results in previous work~\cite{Shankar2012}.
 Furthermore, in the tests above, we fix $\Nd$ even as we refine the fluid grid.
 For $\Nd = 25$, this means that as we refine $\Ns$ the distance between data sites increases from $0.8h$ to $3.2h$ (at the start of the simulation).

 In order to gain intuition on the relationship between $\Nd$ and $h$, we now perform a convergence study (using the same test problem given above) with increasing values of $\Nd$ as $h$ is reduced.
 To accomplish this, we use values of $\Nd = 12, 25, 50,100$ for $\Ns = 50,100,200,400$, \emph{i.e.}, we enforce $\Nd = 0.25\Ns$.
 We use the solution computed with $\Nd = 100$ and $\Ns = 400$ on a $256\times256$ grid as our gold standard, just as we have in all the other tests.
 Table \ref{tab:RBFIBF3} shows the results for the fluid.
 Clearly, the errors are higher and the convergence more erratic than for the fixed $\Nd = 50$ tests previously presented, but varying $\Nd$ certainly seems to give better convergence than fixing it to $\Nd = 25$.
-However, the convergence in the structure is comparable, with lower errors being achieved than both $\Nd = 25$ and $\Nd = 50$ (and the PL-IB method as well).
+However, the convergence in the structure is comparable, with lower errors being achieved than both $\Nd = 25$ and $\Nd = 50$.
 This can be seen in Table \ref{tab:RBFIBP3}.
-The advantages of varying $\Nd$ with $\Ns$ are not clear.
+Unfortunately, the advantages of varying $\Nd$ with $\Ns$ are not clear.
 Using $\Nd = 50$ yields the lowest errors in the fluid on the finest grid level, and reasonably low errors on the structure for all grid levels.
 Given the similarity of the errors achieved with $\Nd = 50$ to those achieved with increasing $\Nd$, we choose the simpler strategy of using a fixed value of $\Nd = 50$ for our tests, though we present timings with $\Nd = 25$ as well.

-\textbf{Effect of the shape parameter $\ep$:}
+\subsubsection{Effect of the shape parameter $\ep$:}